acoutts/flutter_libphonenumber/README.md

 ## Getting Started
 First you need to call the `init` function.
 This will load all of the available regions available on the device from libphonenumber to build a formatting mask for each country using its example number from libphonenumber.

-If you don't run the init function then none of the synchronous mask formatting functions will work.
+If you don't run the init function then `formatNumberSync` will simply return the same thing passed into it without formatting anything as there won't be any masks to utilize.

 We use the same approach from `flutter_multi_formatter` for masking but instead of statically defining all of our country masks, we pull them on the fly from libphonenubmer so that the masks will be automatically maintained over time.